talybin/ard-boost/README.md

 ### Currently supporting

-The following is a list of supported libraries.
-Because many of these has dependencies to other parts of Boost library, all dependencies was included too.
-It includes libraries that may not listed here but be present as well.
+The following is a list of supported libraries with all their dependencies:

 * [any](https://www.boost.org/doc/libs/1_72_0/libs/any/)
 * [concept check](https://www.boost.org/doc/libs/1_72_0/libs/concept_check/)